StefanLeng/gurps-categorized-sheet/README.md

 6. Maybe add some useful tables to various tabs.

 When the new GCS based version of the GURPS Game Aid is ready, I plan to build a new version on that basis.
-There will be muuch more possibilities on the much richer data model, but this will be a near total rewite.
+There will be much more possibilities on the much richer data model, but this will be a near total rewite.

 ### Legal